datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 # Import pandas
 import pandas as pd

-# Melt the black, blue, and brown columns of eyes and save it to new dataframe: eyes_tidy
+# Melt the Black, Blue, and Brown columns of eyes and save it to new dataframe: eyes_tidy
 eyes_tidy = ____

 # Rename the `variable` column